ilizin/api-rest-demo/README.md

 ## Description

-This demo project set up an easy API with three controllers where each provides a GET operation:
+This demo project set up an easy API with three controllers and GET operation each:

 * Palindrome controller
   * GET v1/palindrome/{value}